-Boys' Latin of Philadelphia seeks a Middle School Math Teacher charged with developing analytical thinkers and problem-solvers.
-The teacher will deliver rigorous, standards-aligned curricula through engaging lessons that build strong foundational mathematics knowledge and skills within students.
-The teacher will bridge the gap between elementary math, focused on numbers and operations, and high school math, which emphasizes algebra and functions.
+Boys' Latin of Philadelphia seeks a High School Math Teacher charged with developing analytical and thinkers and problem-solvers.
+The teacher will deliver rigorous, standards-aligned curricula to build strong mathematics knowledge and skills.
 The teacher will promote and nurture the education of students by planning and tailoring courses of study; monitoring, assisting with, and correcting academic efforts; and providing a safe environment conducive to learning and character development.
+In class, students will explore concepts in algebra, geometry, trigonometry, and calculus, and apply these concepts to the real world.
 Over their course of study, students will assume responsibility for the mathematics they explore - students will understand theorems that are developed, test results for reasonability, and use techniques, tools, and technology appropriately.
-In alignment with the school's college-preparatory mission, the goal is for all students to take Pre-Algebra in Grade 7 and Algebra in Grade 8.
+The typical student takes Algebra I and Math Reasoning in Grade 9, Geometry in Grade 10, Algebra II and Math Analysis in Grade 11, and Pre-Calculus in Grade 12.
+Students can take Economics, Statistics, and Financial Literacy, and/or Advanced Placement Calculus.